Hyalessa maculaticollis: Description

-Also, unlike brown cicadas and Platypleura kaempferi, this cicada live in large numbers - like Tanna japonensis and Terpnosia nigricosta（エゾハルゼミ）, in Tokyo, Yokohama City, Kanagawa Prefecture, Sendai City, Miyagi Prefecture, etc.
+Also, unlike brown cicadas and Platypleura kaempferi, this cicada lives in large numbers – like Tanna japonensis and Terpnosia nigricosta (エゾハルゼミ), in Tokyo, Yokohama City, Kanagawa Prefecture, Sendai City, Miyagi Prefecture, etc.

-Theory: Vulnerability to Heat
+Theoretical vulnerability to heat

 There is a theory that Hyalessa maculaticollis is more vulnerable to heat than other populous cicadas in Japan such as brown cicadas and bear cicadas.

-In "Biology of Cicadas" written by Masayo Kato, a well-known entomologist, "In the Kanto region, Hyalessa maculaticollis and Tanna japonensis live everywhere on the flat ground, but in the Kansai region, they occupy mountainous and flat terrain.
+In Biology of Cicadas written by Masayo Kato, a well-known entomologist, "In the Kanto region, Hyalessa maculaticollis and Tanna japonensis live everywhere on the flat ground, but in the Kansai region, they occupy mountainous and flat terrain.
 This speculation was made from the temperature difference between high and low altitudes.
-However, it does not mention the summer heat, which cicadas live most of their lifecycle.
+However, it does not mention the summer heat, in which cicadas live most of their lifecycle.